Before the Fire

 Before the Fire is a 2020 American thriller drama film directed by Charlie Buhler.
+Before the Fire received acclaim as a frightening and timely look at how individual lives are turned upside down by a global crisis.
+The feature had its world premiere at the Cinequest Film Festival in March 2020.

+Plot summary

 The film follows a Hollywood actress whose rising career is cut short when an influenza pandemic sends her back to the small town she fled years before.
 She soon finds something more dangerous than any virus waiting for her.

-Before the Fire received acclaim as a frightening and timely look at how individual lives are turned upside down by a global crisis.
-The feature had its world premiere at the Cinequest Film Festival in March 2020.